 Balance Inquiry allows a cardholder to access the balance information of the cardholder account.
 The POS submits an online authorization (0200/0210) of zero amounts.

+Requirement of CVM

+When receive RC 85 - No CVM Threshold exceeded, enter PIN (Decline)from NAPAS or internal, host will convert to response code 1A and send to POS, POS will enable function for PIN entering from cardholder.

 Technical Details